FilteredPush/event_date_qc/README.md

 This library provides two classes each with a set of static methods which provide functions to support data quality control of date data in the context of biodiversity.
 DateUtils provides a set of primitive methods for working with event date data, and DwCEventQC provides a wrapper set of annotated methods for making assertions about event date data in terms of the Fittness for Use Framework.

-This library provides implementations for the Time related tests in the TDWG BDQ TG2 test suite.
+This library provides implementations for the Time related tests in the TDWG BDQ Core test suite.

-Version 3.0.4 is up to date with the CORE and SUPPLEMENTAL Time related tests as of 2024-07-10.
+Version 3.0.5 is up to date with the CORE and SUPPLEMENTAL Time related tests as of 2024-11-08.

 # Include using maven